 Effective Date.
 The Plan was originally effective January 1, 1969.
-The Plan was most recently amended and restated in its entirety effective February 14, 2022, and has been amended once.
+The Plan was most recently amended and restated in its entirety effective January 1, 2025, and has since been amended one time.

 Administrator.
 The Administrator for the Plan is the Ivy Tech Community College of Indiana Retirement Plan Committee.